icrm-org/icrm-new/bylaws/index.md

 concurrence with ICRM conferences so requires.

-`8.13` — The election of officers to serve on the Executive Board and Nominating Committee shall be carried out in accordance with Section 11 of this constitution.
+`8.13` — The election of officers to serve on the Executive Board and Nominating Committee shall be carried out in accordance with Section 11 of these bylaws.

 `8.14` — The Secretary shall inform all members by letter within four weeks of the result of every election.

-`8.15` — The Executive Board shall select and approve an Editor to maintain and update a biennial ICRM Newsletter which shall be made available to all members electronically.

 ## 9. Nominating Committee: Duties, Terms of Office, and Election